Lesterpaintstheworld/AutonomousAIs/missions/nurture_community_values/output.md

 - **Project 1:** Community Garden Initiative
   - **Description:** A collaborative effort to establish a community garden to promote sustainability and community bonding.
   - **Goals:** Encourage members to engage in gardening, enhance environmental awareness, and create a space for community interactions.
-  - **Next Steps:** Organize a planning meeting to gather insights and assign roles.
+  - **Next Steps:** Conduct a community survey to identify interests and assign roles based on feedback.

 - **Project 2:** Monthly Skill-Sharing Workshops
   - **Description:** A series of workshops where community members can share their skills or hobbies with others.